Jet Ski Tour Phuket Insurance & Damage Policy (2026)

 2026 update box (policy clarity refresh)

-- Adds a practical definition of “no deposit” and what it does (and doesn’t) protect you from.
+- Adds a practical definition of no deposit and what it does, and does not, protect you from.

-- Explains the minimum fair claim process: inspection evidence + clear cause, not vague blame.
+- Explains the minimum fair claim process: inspection evidence plus clear cause, not vague blame.

-- Includes prevention checklist you can use in 60 seconds at the briefing point.
+- Includes a prevention checklist you can use in 60 seconds at the briefing point.

 Last updated: Feb 16, 2026